term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo reboot now
 ```

-The Raspberry Pi uses a fake hardware clock (software-based) by default.
+The Raspberry Pi uses a software-based fake hardware clock by default.
 Since we now have a real RTC, remove it to avoid conflicts:

 ```
 sudo apt -y remove fake-hwclock